MathyouMB/Shoptography/README.md

 One of the Shopify API Patterns team's GraphQL guidelines is to <a href="https://youtu.be/2It9NofBWYg?t=329">Not expose implementation detail in your API design</a>.
 To follow this guideline, I abstracted out the ImageTags join table from Shoptography's domain model.

-Additionally, to improve the performance of my API and remove multiple unnecessary round trips to datastores from nested GraphQL queries (<a href="https://engineering.shopify.com/blogs/engineering/solving-the-n-1-problem-for-graphql-through-batching/">the N+1 query problem</a>), I have have defined batch loaders using Shopify's <a href="https://github.com/Shopify/graphql-batch">GraphQL-Batch gem</a>.
+Additionally, to improve the performance of my API and remove multiple unnecessary round trips to datastores from nested GraphQL queries (<a href="https://engineering.shopify.com/blogs/engineering/solving-the-n-1-problem-for-graphql-through-batching/">the N+1 query problem</a>), I have defined batch loaders using Shopify's <a href="https://github.com/Shopify/graphql-batch">GraphQL-Batch gem</a>.

 <img src="/assets/documentation/erd_diagram.png" width="600px">